cryptovecom/Masai-school-site/README.md

 ## Tech Stack
 Our project utilizes a robust tech stack to provide a seamless user experience.
 Here are the key technologies and libraries we've incorporated:

-MERN Stack: MongoDB, Express.js, React, Node.js form the foundation of our web application.
+MERN Stack: MongoDB, Express.js, React, Node.js form the foundation of our web application.<br/>

-Tailwind CSS: A utility-first CSS framework used for quick and efficient styling.
+Tailwind CSS: A utility-first CSS framework used for quick and efficient styling.<br/>

-Chakra UI: A component library that makes it easy to create accessible and visually pleasing user interfaces.
+Chakra UI: A component library that makes it easy to create accessible and visually pleasing user interfaces.<br/>

-Chart.js: Used to create interactive and informative charts for data visualization.
+Chart.js: Used to create interactive and informative charts for data visualization.<br/>

-Team
-Our project was a collaborative effort by a team of four dedicated developers who learned and grew together during this journey.
-We had daily group discussions, which played a significant role in the success of this project.
+Team: Our project was a collaborative effort by a team of four dedicated developers who learned and grew together during this journey.
+We had daily group discussions, which played a                 significant role in the success of this project. <br/>

 Feel free to explore our project, contribute, and help us make the Masai School website even more user-friendly and engaging.
 We appreciate your support and welcome your feedback and contributions.